 Legal document preparation (e.g. bylaw, operating agreement, article of incorporation, shareholder agreement, meeting minutes)

-Company purchase
+Company purchase and dissolution

-LLC membership interest purchase
+LLC membership interest purchase and transfer

 Due Diligence